What is Cardiac Output?

-There are different merits and demerits of measuring CO using methods in an invasive and non-invasive manner.
-At present, there is no standard comparison system available for comparing these methods using a reference measurement or standards.
+There are different merits and demerits of measuring cardiac output using methods in an invasive and non-invasive manner.
+At present, there is no standard comparison system available for these methods using a reference measurement or standards.

 The invasive systems are well accepted, but there is progressing evidence that these systems are neither accurate nor effective in guiding therapy activities like:

 - Doppler ultrasound